arp242/gopher.vim/.github/ISSUE_TEMPLATE.md

 Please be sure to:

 1. Include the output from `:GoDiag`; use `:GoDiag!` to copy it to the clipboard.
 2. Include a *minimal* vimrc to reproduce the issue, with other plugins disabled.

-You will get better/faster answers if you spend 2 minutes including this information!
+You will get a better answer if you spend 2 minutes including this information!